AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * `@@||example.org^$replace` will disable all `$replace` rules matching `||example.org^`.
 * `@@||example.org^$document` or `@@||example.org^$content` will disable all `$replace` rules **originated from** pages of `example.org` **including the page itself**.

+> **Compatibility with different versions of AdGuard**
+>
-> **Compatibility with different versions of AdGuard.** Rules with `$replace` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Firefox.
+> Rules with `$replace` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Firefox.
 Such rules do not work in extensions for other browsers because they are unable to modify content on the network level.

+> **Restrictions**
+>
-> **Restrictions.** Rules with `$replace` modifier can be used **only in trusted filters**.
+> Rules with `$replace` modifier can be used **only in trusted filters**.
 This category includes your own **User rules** and all the filters created by AdGuard Team.

 #### **`csp`** {#csp-modifier}